pnevyk/router/README.md

 ## Roadmap

-- [x] Create providers of routing via HTML5 History API and hashbangs
-- [ ] Add some documentation (comments in the code, API summary, ...)
+- Add some documentation (comments in the code, API summary, ...)
-- [ ] During initialization, tranform hashbang-like URl to HTML5 mode, if it is supported
+- During initialization, tranform hashbang-like URl to HTML5 mode, if it is supported
-- [ ] Add possibility of defining wildcards like this: '/page:number' -> params.number
+- Add possibility of defining wildcards like this: '/page:number' -> params.number
-- [ ] Fake support of state and title (as they are defined in HTML5 History APIú in hashbang URLs
+- Fake support of state and title (as they are defined in HTML5 History APIú in hashbang URLs

 ## License